creationrose/blog/README.md

 Report bugs via fork and pull requests.

 If you would like to improve and add more features and functionality feel free.

+## User Stories

+As a user, I want to be able to post my deepest thoughts in a blog entry with a title and date.

+As a user, I want to be able to see all of my posts listed by title and have them link to each post, so I can revisit any entry later.

+As a user, I want to be able to update or delete any of my posts, so that I can revise my thoughts later.

+As a user, I would like to be able to comment on a blog post, so that I can share my thoughts as well.

+As a user, I would like these comments to only be displayed at the bottom of the post they belong to and not on any separate pages.

+As a user, I would like to be able to edit or delete my comments, in case I made a mistake when writing them.